squillero/microgp4/CONTRIBUTING.md

     assert self.is_valid(self.value), "Meaningful message"
 ```

-## Donations
+## Money Donations

-First of all, **thanks for trying**, but we do not accept money donations:
+Thanks for trying, but we do not accept money donations:

 * Giovanni and Alberto are working on MicroGP as an integral part of their research activities.
 Thus, they are already paid by their institutions, namely: *Politecnico di Torino* (Italy) and *French National Institute for Agricultural Research* (France).
 * Students worked, are working, and will work on MicroGP for their academic curricula, either master theses or Ph.D. programs.
 * A few volunteers did a terrific job on specific topics, but, being volunteers, they did not ask for a wage.

-So, why not donating time instead of money?
+So, why not donating **time** instead of money?
+Please contact Giovanni or Alberto and join the project.